tommyfuu/BioFoundry/README.md

 #### Tutorial Video

 [Here](https://drive.google.com/file/d/1XiwsN5Bmk_Z4w-_1xH6apJqvr7TNc6kV/view?usp=sharing) is a super short tutorial video for this repo, especially on how to corroborate the primers designed by the workflow.
-Note that Benchling crashed this middle :-)......
+Note that Benchling crashed in the middle of the video ahaha :-)......

 #### Installation